 One impressive aspect of KuCoin’s margin program is the higher-than-average leverage available, which goes as high as 10x.
 By comparison, many other popular platforms only offer up to 5x leverage on select coins.

-Along with high leverage limits, KuCoin has an impressive 91 margin trading pairs available, with new ones being listed regularly.
+Along with high leverage limits, KuCoin has more than 90 margin trading pairs available, with new ones being listed regularly.
 All margin pairs on KuCoin either have a USDT or BTC base, although two ETH pairs are available.

 To trade on margin, KuCoin requires all users to first open a margin account, which can be done in just a few moments.
 Once set up, cryptocurrency can easily be transferred from your main account into your margin account to serve as collateral.